 What Remains Valuable

-Trust and reputation.
-In a world where AI can generate anything, knowing what is authentic and who can be trusted becomes essential.
+Curation and meaning-making, first.
+When everything is available, the ability to select what matters becomes the skill.
+Taste, judgment, the capacity to create coherent experiences from infinite options.
+Trust and reputation follow naturally: in a world where AI can generate anything, knowing what is authentic and who can be trusted becomes essential.
 Long-term reputation, proven track records, and verifiable authenticity become more important, not less.

 The Deeper Transformation